 All applications lodged during the fire danger period will be declined.

-Under the Community Amenity Local Law you must not light a fire in the open or in an incinerator on your property without a permit.
+Under the Community Amenity Local Law you must not light a fire in the open on your property without a permit (cost $50).

 If you are granted an Outdoor Burning Permit your must comply with the Community Amenity Local Law.